-1. Click on the "Books" tab on the MCC Library's home page.
+1. Click on the "Databases" button on the MCC Library's home page.

 3. If you find a book in one of the ebook databases, locate the document link in the book's record.
-Look for labeling such as "Share Link to Book" (ProQuest Ebook Central), "Permalink" (eBook Collection from Ebscohost), "Bookmark" (Gale Virtual Reference Library, top of page), or copy/paste the URL in the address bar (Cambridge Companions Online.)
+Look for labeling such as "Share Link to Book" (ProQuest Ebook Central), "Permalink" (eBook Collection from Ebscohost), or "Bookmark" (Gale Virtual Reference Library, top of page).

 4. If you locate a book that is electronic (labeled with "electronic resource" in the title) in MCC's Advanced Book Search, locate and right click to copy the URL labeled "Click here for online access to this title through..."

-5. Follow the instructions for "How to Link to Library Content" to place the library content link in Blackboard.
+5. Follow instructions to place the library content link in Brightspace.

 6. In order for the link to work off-campus, if the ebook address you have copied and pasted does not include the following characters at the beginning of the URL:

 followed by a second "http", please add the character string to the beginning.
 One exception is with ProQuest Ebook Central.

 You can include an external link to a library page or resource within the Content, Discussions, or Assessments areas.
 Library links should always open in an external window and can be added to a module, topic, subtopic or assessment.
 You cannot create an external link to open directly from the Table of Contents; however, you can create a module for Table of Contents that includes a library link or other useful external links.

 After selecting the library page or resource and locating the URL, within Brightspace, select the area you wish to add the link.

 3. In the popup window, enter a title for the link and copy/paste or type in the URL.
 Check the box next to "Open as External Resource."
 While you cannot track the student progress of the link, you could track the content area in which the link is located.
 Click on Create.